 5. Make writing fun

 From filling crossword puzzles and playing hangman to anagrams and simple word puzzles, try things that are likely to make writing a fun task.
 You can even give them rainbow-colored pencils or pens to make writing exciting.
+Many children also enjoy writing with Q-tips and paint, using chalk to write outdoors, and completing MadLibs.
+Older children might like to help you write the weekly grocery list or write a letter to a favorite athlete or movie star.

 6. Strengthen fingers and wrist